One Year Farming

 Academic Year30 September 2019 - 5 June 2020

 The agricultural industry is undergoing a critical phase of adaptation and change as it faces numerous environmental and social challenges.
 Innovative thinkers who have the practical skills to be part of the solutions being carved out across the field are in high demand.
 The RAU, with over a century of experience and a global reputation, is perfectly placed to help you play your part in the future of farming.

-You will study all key aspects of modern farming practices, including science, crop, and animal husbandry, as well as farm mechanisation, administration and an introduction to farm and estate management.
+You will study all key aspects of modern farming practices, crop and animal husbandry and science, as well as farm mechanisation, administration and an introduction to farm and estate management.
 As a tailor-made, skills-based course, it will provide you with the opportunity to hone your practical skills on our farms.